Homonyms in Medical Language

 vesicle – a small blister

 Vigilance by all healthcare personnel is a must when using medical homonyms.
-Misuse may result in harm to the patient and extra healthcare cost.
-Spellcheck will not bail us out on this one!
+Misuse may result in harm to the patient and extra healthcare costs.

 Sign Up To Receive Posts by Email